bmyerz0/triton-cpu-emulation/README.md

 The patch is required for running the Triton interpreter on a CPU version of Pytorch.
 There are several places that assume device='cuda' even though device='cpu' actually works fine for the interpreter.

+## Not using the last Triton interpreter

+As of [this feature](https://github.com/openai/triton/pull/2321), Triton has a newer interpreter mode.
+This Codespace does not yet use it.

 ## Tips

 The Codespace uses free tier time on Azure.